michael2012z/BitBible/markdown/KJV/files/1Kgs.md

 3. And when he saw that, he arose, and went for his life, and came to Beer–sheba, which belongeth to Judah, and left his servant there.

-4. But he himself went a day’s journey into the wilderness, and came and sat down under a juniper tree: and he requested for himself that he might die; and said, It is enough; now, O Lord, take away my life; for I am not better than my fathers.for himself: Heb. for his life
+4. But he himself went a day’s journey into the wilderness, and came and sat down under a juniper tree: and he requested for himself that he might die; and said, It is enough; now, O Lord, take away my life; for I am not better than my fathers.

 5. And as he lay and slept under a juniper tree, behold, then an angel touched him, and said unto him, Arise and eat.

 6. And he looked, and, behold, there was a cake baken on the coals, and a cruse of water at his head.
-And he did eat and drink, and laid him down again.head: Heb. bolster
+And he did eat and drink, and laid him down again.

 7. And the angel of the Lord came again the second time, and touched him, and said, Arise and eat; because the journey is too great for thee.